 - The impact of the move on the child’s education and emotional development

 - The feasibility of the child maintaining a relationship with the parent who is not moving

 - The level of involvement of the non-moving parent in the child’s life

 Child Relocation Attorney Craig P. Kalinoski

-Mr. Kalinoski has nearly 15 years of experience assisting residents of northeast Pennsylvania.
-As a devoted father who has been through the divorce process, Mr. Kalinoski serves his clients with a great deal of empathy and understanding in terms of the emotions they are experiencing.
+Attorney Kalinoski has nearly 15 years of experience assisting residents of Northeast Pennsylvania.
+As a devoted father who has been through the divorce process, Attorney Kalinoski serves his clients with a great deal of empathy and understanding in terms of the emotions they are experiencing.

 If you have questions about relocating with children after divorce, contact our office.
 Taking steps on our own without legal representation could negatively impact the final outcome in these cases.
 Our Scranton child custody lawyer will guide you through the steps that need to be taken to reach a positive resolution.